-LETTER OF SUBMISSION - COVERING LETTER

-(ON THE LETTER HEAD OF THE BIDDER)
+LETTER OF SUBMISSION - COVERING LETTER (ON THE LETTER HEAD OF THE BIDDER)

-,

-Date

 То

-The I Executive Engineer (Civil),
+The Executive Engineer (Civil),

-Mangalore Port Authority,
+New Mangalore Port Authority,

-inistration Building,
+Administration Building,

-· ·

-ımbur, Mangalore - 575 010
+Panambur, Mangalore - 575 010

 Sir,

-Sub: The work of "Annual maintenance of Residential & Non-residential

-build lings on the East side of NH-66 in NMPA for the year 2023-24"

-Being duly authorized to represent and act on behalf of

-(Hore einafter referred to as "the Bidder") and having reviewed and fully understood al

-e requirements of the bid document and information provided, the undersigned

-by apply for the project referred above.
+Date:

+Sub: The work of "Annual maintenance of Residential & Non-residential buildings on the East of NH-66 in NMPA for the year 2024-25 Being duly authorized to represent and act on behalf of (Hereinafter referred to as "the Bidder") and having reviewed and fully understood all of the requirements of the bid document and information provided, the undersigned hereby apply for the project referred above.
-Herei We are submitting our Bid enclosing the following, with the details as per the

-roqui irements of the Bid Document, for your evaluation.
+We are submitting our Bid enclosing the following, with the details as per the requirements of the Bid Document, for your evaluation.

-i.
-Tender Document along with Addendum No,

-ii.
-Power of Attorney - (Annexure - 2)

-iii.
-Organization Details - (Annexure - 3)

-iv.
-Details to fulfill the "Minimum Eligibility Criteria" and certificates - (Annexure

-IV.
-4)

-V. Average Financial turnover over the last three financial year - (Annexure 5)

-v. vi.
-List of ongoing works at New Mangalore Port (Annexure - 6)

-vi.
-Vii.
-List of plant and equipment - (Annexure - 7)

-viii.
-Declaration - (Annexure - 8)

-ix.
-Bid Security / EMD Paid by RTGS/NEFT vide UTR Nodtd

-1. of (name and address of the branch).

-Χ. Banker's Details - Annexure 10 & 11

-xi.
-Tender fee paid by NEFT vide vide UTR Nodtd

-Λ1. (name and address of the branch).

-(name and address of the branch).

-Copy of valid PAN Card ESI, PF &GST Registration certificate.
+- i.
+Tender Document along with Addendum No ----, - ii.
+Power of Attorney (Annexure 2) - iii.
+Organization Details (Annexure 3) - iv.
+Details to fulfill the "Minimum Eligibility Criteria" and certificates (Annexure 4) - v.
+Average Financial turnover over the last three financial year (Annexure 5) - vi.
+List of ongoing works at New Mangalore Port Authority (Annexure 6) - vii.
+List of plant and equipment (Annexure 7) - viii.
+Declaration (Annexure 8) - x.
+Banker's Details Annexure 10 & 11 - xi.
+Indemnity Bond as per Annexure 12, Compliance to make in India as per Annexure 13, Bid security Declaration as per Annexure 14. - xii.
+Tender fee paid by NEFT vide vide UTR No......dtd. of (name and address of the branch). - xiii.
+Copy of valid ESI, PF &GST Registration certificate.